mvilain/terraform-linode-instance/README.md

 ## Usage

+The original module automatically generated your instance root password and SSH key, but that made it generate different ones over multiple calls.
+This version takes the root password and SSH keys as arguments so that the module can be used to generate different instances.

 Requires your Personal Access Token as an Environmental Variable.

-Module automatically generate your instance root password amd SSH key.

 ```bash
 export LINODE_TOKEN="xxxxx"